KxSystems/docs/docs/ref/key.md

 ```

-## Directory handle
+## Files in a folder

-returns a list of objects in the directory.
+Where `x` is a directory handle returns a list of objects in the directory.

 ```q
 q)key`:c:/q